$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Discussion and Future work

 \section{Discussion and Future work}

 In this work, we present k-sparse auto-encoders as an effective tool to dissect diffusion models of different architectures, across different layers, and inference timesteps.
 Our qualitative and quantitative analysis shows that the abstraction of visual information oscillates from coarse-grained to fine-grained and then back to coarse-grained as we traverse along the depth of a diffusion model.
-Fruitful research directions entail effective ways to leverage the interpreted information to design better semantic editing algorithms.
-We currently manually inspect and label the k-SAE neurons, however, to avoid potential subjectivity, in the future, we plan to leverage visual language models~\cite{llava} to automatically generate interpretations.
-Finally, we hope that our work will spark more interest on the worthy topic of diffusion model interpretability in the research community.
+Fruitful research directions entail effective ways to leverage the interpreted information to design better semantic editing algorithms, and dense prediction tasks.
+Exploring models trained with representation alignment also presents a valuable direction.
+We hope that our work will spark more interest on the topic of diffusion model interpretability in the research community.